spookylukey/semanticeditor/README.rst

 Semantic Editor
 ===============

-Semantic editor is a Django CMS plugin for text editing.
-It allows you to edit a web site in a semantic way, and then assign presentation and layout details to each section of the text.
+Semantic editor is a `Django CMS <http://www.django-cms.org/>`_ plugin for text editing.
+It allows you to edit the content of a page in a semantic way, and then assign presentation and layout details to each section of the text.
 It supports complex column layouts using a simple set of controls (new row, new column).

 CSS classes are stored in the database, and can be limited to certain elements (p, ul, li etc) and to certain templates.

-This project is used as part of Arkestra by Cardiff University School of Medecine, who conceived of the system.
+This project is used as part of Arkestra by Cardiff University School of Medicine, who conceived of the system.

+Screen shots can be found at https://bitbucket.org/spookylukey/semanticeditor/wiki/Home

 Overview
 --------